Guidance

 Find out how to apply for an exemption from Making Tax Digital for Income Tax if you think you are digitally excluded.

-Getting an exemption means you will not have to use Making Tax Digital for Income Tax.
+If you get an exemption, you will not have to use Making Tax Digital for Income Tax.

-For Making Tax Digital for Income Tax, digitally excluded means it’s not reasonable for you to use compatible software to keep digital records or submit them to HMRC.
+Being digitally excluded from Making Tax Digital for Income Tax means it’s not reasonable for you to use compatible software to:

 Who can apply